ibm-cloud-docs/cis/glb-setup.md

 * **Response Body**: A case-insensitive sub-string to match against in the response body.
 If this string is not found, the origin is marked as unhealthy.

 Expand the **Configure request headers** section to add and configure HTTP request headers to send in the health check.
 It is recommended that you set a Host header by default.
-The `User-Agent` header cannot be overridden.
+The `User-Agent` header can't be overridden.

 ### Adding a pool
 {: #add-a-pool}